Andrei Kirilenko

-Andrei Gennadyevich Kirilenko (Андрей Геннадьевич Кириленко; born February 18, 1981) is a Russian-American basketball executive and former professional basketball player, currently the commissioner of the Russian Basketball Federation.
+Andrei Gennadyevich Kirilenko (Андрей Геннадьевич Кириленко; born February 18, 1981), nicknamed AK-47, is a Russian basketball executive and former professional basketball player.
+He played 10 seasons for the Utah Jazz of the National Basketball Association (NBA) between 2001 and 2011.

 At age fifteen, Kirilenko began playing professional basketball in the Russian Basketball Super League.
-He spent three years with CSKA Moscow from 1998 to 2001, winning the Russian league MVP award in 2000.
-In 2001, Kirilenko joined the Utah Jazz, who drafted him twenty-fourth overall in 1999.
-He became the first Russian player selected in the first round of a draft and the youngest European player drafted.
-He made the NBA All-Rookie First Team after his first season, was an NBA All-Defensive Team pick three times and played in the 2004 All-Star Game.
-During the 2011 NBA lockout, Kirilenko spent another year with CSKA Moscow, leading them to the 2012 EuroLeague Final.
-The same year, he was named the competition's Most Valuable Player, earned an All-EuroLeague first team selection and won the EuroLeague Best Defender award.
+He played for CSKA Moscow from 1998 to 2001, winning league MVP honours in 2000.
+In 1999, he was selected by the Jazz with the 24th overall pick of the 1999 NBA draft.
+He became the first Russian player selected in the first round of an NBA draft and the youngest European player ever chosen in the NBA draft.

+Kirilenko joined the Jazz in 2001 and played for the team until 2011.
+He made the NBA All-Rookie First Team, was an NBA All-Defensive Team pick three times, played in the 2004 All-Star Game, and led the NBA in blocked shots in the 2004–05 season.
+During the 2011 NBA lockout, Kirilenko returned to Russia to play for CSKA Moscow, leading the team to the 2012 EuroLeague Final.
+That year, he was named the EuroLeague MVP, earned an All-EuroLeague first team selection and won the EuroLeague Best Defender award.
+Kirilenko returned to the NBA for the 2012–13 season to play for the Minnesota Timberwolves before finishing his NBA career as a member of the Brooklyn Nets in 2013–14.

-Since the 2000 Summer Olympics, Kirilenko has been a regular member of the Russian national team.
-With Russia, he won the EuroBasket title in 2007, earning MVP honors in the process.
-In 2011, he won his second EuroBasket medal, this time the bronze.
+Kirilenko was a regular member of the Russian national team.
+He competed at the 2000 Summer Olympics and won the EuroBasket title in 2007, earning MVP honors in the process.
+At EuroBasket 2011, he and his team won a bronze medal.
 He was selected to the All-Tournament Team on both occasions.
-Kirilenko was named FIBA Europe Men's Player of the Year twice, and won a Euroscar Player of the Year award in 2012.
+Kirilenko was named FIBA Europe Men's Player of the Year twice and won a Euroscar Player of the Year award in 2012.

-Kirilenko is nicknamed "AK-47", in reference to his initials, the jersey number he wore, and the AK-47 rifle.
-Coincidentally, Kirilenko was born in the city of Izhevsk, in the former Soviet Union (now in Russia), where the weapon was first manufactured.
-In January 2011, he became a U.S. citizen.
+Kirilenko was elected president of the Russian Basketball Federation in 2015.